MikeSB3/js-code-review/README.md

 ## By Michael Berryman

 ## Description
-This webpage contains a survey meant for first time or beginner programmers that, when answered, will provide them with a suggestion for which programming language they should learn first.
+This webpage contains a survey meant for first time or beginner programmers that, when answered, will provide them with a suggestion for which programming language they should learn first and information on that programming language.

 ## Setup
 * Clone this repository